compiler-research/compiler-research.github.io/_posts/2023-04-05-language-interoperability-using-cppyy-and-cling.md

 elimination of the overhead that arises from crossing the language barrier, which can multiply into large slowdowns when using loops with cppyy objects.
-Since Numba compiles Python code into machine code, it only crosses the language barrier once, and the loops thus run faster
+Since Numba compiles Python code into machine code, it only crosses the language barrier once, and the loops thus run faster.

 ![numba extension](/images/blog/cppyy-numba-2.png){: style="{{ image_style }}"}